 Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance Chichester Cathedral is a landmark feature.
 Inter-visibility with Adjacent Landscapes - this landscape has a strong inter-visibility with the South Downs National Park (which covers the northern edges of the landscape type), with the Downs framing many views.
 Perceptual Aspects - this is a peaceful and tranquil landscape with a strong historic sense of place.
 Tranquillity is broken locally by the presence of the A27, which cuts through SC8 and SC12; whilst small commercial sites, suburban influences and large scale gravel workings impact on levels of tranquillity in some parts of the west (particularly SC6).
 World Wars.
 A serene and peaceful landscape.
-An unspoilt landscape, lacking the intrusion of modern or inappropriate development.
-A concentration of estates and designed parklands.
-The key landscape attributes that could be sensitive to any scale of wind turbine development are: • the often small and intimate scale of the landscape, with the distinctive landform feature of Highdown Hill in the east; • the presence of human scale features including frequent hedgerows, hedgerow trees and farmsteads; • the complex and diverse nature of the landscape - including irregular assarts, a mixture of farmland and woodland, and semi-natural grasslands; • Historic settlement pattern and strong flint vernacular, along with the presence of parkland estates; • strong sense of peace and tranquillity across much of the landscape with an overall lack of modern development; • strong inter-visibility with the South Downs National Park to the north and Chichester Harbour AONB to the south of SC6.
+An unspoilt landscape , lacking the intrusion of modern or inappropriate development.
+A concentration of estates and designed parklands .
+The key landscape attributes that could be sensitive to any scale of wind turbine development are: the often small and intimate scale of the landscape, with the distinctive landform feature of Highdown Hill in the east; the presence of human scale features including frequent hedgerows, hedgerow trees and farmsteads; the complex and diverse nature of the landscape - including irregular assarts, a mixture of farmland and woodland, and semi-natural grasslands; Historic settlement pattern and strong flint vernacular, along with the presence of parkland estates; strong sense of peace and tranquillity across much of the landscape with an overall lack of modern development; strong inter-visibility with the South Downs National Park to the north and Chichester Harbour AONB to the south of SC6.
 South Downs National Park to the north, and ensure that the location of turbines does not detract from or dwarf the spire of Chichester Cathedral.
 Consider the long views from the surrounding open coastal plain when locating any turbines.
-Avoid development within the most tranquil parts of the landscape - ensure the location of development does not adversely affect the small scale and historic character of villages.
+Avoid development within the most tranquil parts of the landscape - ensure th location of development does not adversely affect the small scale and historic character of villages.
 Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, the South Downs Integrated Landscape Character Assessment and any similar assessments/strategies for Chichester and Arun Districts in association with any proposed development.

-A note on cumulative issues: Although this landscape may be able to accommodate a number of sensitively-sited small turbines, the landscape would become progressively more sensitive to development of a large number of turbines.
-In this small-medium scale landscape it is likely to be more suitable to develop a greater number of smaller turbines than fewer larger turbines.
+sensitive to development of a large number of turbines.
+In this small-medium scale landscape it is likely to be more suitable to develop a greater number of smaller turbines than fewe larger turbines.
 Any development of multiple developments would need to take into account the above guidance, respect the scale of the landscape and be judged on its own merits, being informed by an assessment of cumulative landscape and visual impacts.